 My days were spent on the couch with my doggies.
 Sometimes I couldn’t walk into the kitchen, and other days I could go out for one errand.
 On days like this my brain is soooo slow; it takes me time to figure out how to spell simple words and the proper syntax.

 Most of the time I am peaceful, I have gone through grief, I have accepted what is.
 Sometimes I battle with the dialogue in my head that tells me I am lazy.
 I mostly numb out my body, and I have done that for years.
 When that voice starts rearing its ugly head, I tune into my body.
 I am always surprised how sick I am, and how much pain I am in.
-I am continually surprised when I open my mouth to speak I can’t form the words.
-Sometimes I am aware of how I sound, and sometimes I think I am speaking clearly.
-I can’t bare the look on people faces when they hear me speak.
+I am continually surprised when I couldn’t speak one word.
+I have trouble facial expressions.
+I can’t bare the look on people faces.
+Many people thinking I rude and angry.
 They are so shocked because I look relatively healthy.
 I am just glad I am breathing.

 I contemplating starting a Lyme support group in my town because two other groups in my area are too far away, and one is at night.
 On my good days I think I can do it, today I doubt I can do it.
 The best thing about this blog is I am connecting with other Lyme Warriors in a safe way across the world.